jerryasuquo/readme-file/README.md

 # readme-file
-HNGi7 Task 1 - Create a new Git Repo in your GitHub
+#### HNGi7 Task 1
+•	Create a new Git Repo in your GitHub
+•	Commit a readme.txt file to this repository